SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 Parameter containers follow these two principles:

  *  A key concept in numerical simulations is **exploration** of the parameter space.
-Therefore, the parameter containers not only keep a single value but can hold an *exploration array* of values.
+Therefore, the parameter containers not only keep a single value but can hold a *range* of values.
+These values typically reside in the same dimension, i.e. only integers, only strings, only numpy arrays, etc.
-    To avoid confusion with numpy arrays, I will explicitly always state exploration array.

     Exploration is initiated via the trajectory, see :ref:`parameter-exploration`.
     The individual values in the exploration array can be accessed one after the other for distinct simulations.
-    How the exploration array is implemented depends on the parameter.
+    How the exploration range is implemented depends on the parameter.

  *  The parameter can be **locked**, meaning as soon as the parameter is assigned to hold a specific value and the value has already been used somewhere,